Nirdhan Utthan is a pioneer microfinance institution involved in extending financial services to low income group in

 Nirdhan Utthan is headed by Chief Executive Officer (CEO) who works as Executive Chief of the institute.
 The CEO sets vision and strategies and reviews operations carefully.
 The Chief Executive Officer (CEO) supervises the departmental activities and works in closely with Assistant General Manager.
-The bank has eight departments at its Central Office, which includes: Human Resources Management Department, General Administration Department, Operation Department, Internal Audit Department, Planning, Monitoring and Research Department, Accounts and Fund Management Department, Training and Development Department, and Information and Technology Department.
+NULBSL has nine departments at its Central Office, which includes: Human Resources Management Department, General Administration Department, Operation Department, Internal Audit Department, Planning, Monitoring and Research Department, Accounts and Fund Management Department, Training and Development Department, Information and Technology Department and Loan Recovery Department.
 The executives are as follows:

 Assistant General Manager